Sy Rogers: Life and career

-During Rogers' involvement in the mid to late 1980s, Exodus International had offices on five continents and declared that "all homosexual relationships are sinful."
-In conducting a speaking tour in 2008 Rogers’ message included, "Homosexuality is out of tune with religion; it is not what God planned for human sexuality."
+During Rogers' involvement in the mid to late 1980s, Exodus International, now Restored Hope Network, had offices on five continents and declared that "all homosexual relationships are sinful."
+In conducting a speaking tour in 2008 Rogers' message included, "Homosexuality is out of tune with religion; it is not what God planned for human sexuality."
 Writing in The Gay & Lesbian Review Worldwide, gay rights advocate Wayne Besen argued that during the AIDS epidemic "some men were literally scared straight - or at least into making the futile attempt," bringing a degree of momentary success to Exodus International.

-In 2016, The Daily Beast reported that Rogers's ministry had moved away from the ex-gay message many years earlier.
-Sy’s later speaking ministry exceeded homosexual issues, often referencing sex in the larger context of God and culture.
+In 2016, The Daily Beast wrote that Rogers's ministry had moved away from the ex-gay message.
+Sy's later speaking ministry included and exceeded homosexual issues, often referencing sex in the larger context of God and culture.

 In Singapore, Rogers helped to set up Choices, the ex-gay ministry at Church of Our Saviour.
 He also preached regularly at City Harvest Church, Faith Community Baptist Church and Heart of God Church.

 Rogers is portrayed in the 1993 documentary One Nation Under God.
 From 2012, he was a Teaching Pastor with the multi-campus LIFE Church & College in Auckland, New Zealand.

+Music career

+In 1995 Rogers released a Synthpop and Technopop album called Metropolis released on MTX and All Good Gifts Ministries, in Singapore.